fsantanna/pingus/ceu/README.md

     The more XXX, the more states to track, state explosion.
     The machine transits from state to state

-, as we encode the fact

- It can change from one state to another when initiated by a triggering event or condition; this is called a transition.
-    - state machines vs await

 Map the whole behavior into a single number is a problem.
     - hierarchical machines can help, but still has this mapping property
         - locally unscallabe